 Modify the second paragraph of clause 5.1.2.5 as follows:

 If a device does not need a previously assigned short address anymore for any reason such as leaving the PAN, it informs the PAN coordinator by transmitting an Address Release (ARel) IE through a mesh root connected to the PAN coordinator.
+This procedure is illustrated in Figure xx2.
 The ARel IE is described in 6.2.16.

 Insert the following figure after the second paragraph of clause 5.1.2.5: